 Your hips are your power zone.
 Speed, strength, and explosiveness in the gym and on the sports field, all come from your hips.
 While you might have hung up your soccer cleats after high school, having strong and powerful hips are important even as an adult.

 You want to train your hips for mobility, stability, and strength.
 Not only will this make you strong, but you will increase your flexibility, potentially reduce lower back pain, and get beautifully toned hips.

 How to Get the Perfect Hips

-If you have a little extra “junk in the trunk,” you want to focus on changing your diet.
+Women with hips and a little extra “junk in the trunk,” may want to focus on changing their diet.
 Avoid junk food and focus on eating a healthy diet full of fruits, vegetables, and lean protein.
 If you stick to a healthy diet, you’ll start to see the scale go down.